SoftingIndustrial/datafeed-edge-connector/edgeconnector-allen-bradley/README.md

-# **dataFEED edgeConnector Modbus**
+# **dataFEED edgeConnector Allen-Bradley PLC**

-Softing´s **dataFEED edgeConnector Modbus** is a containerized Modbus TCP connectivity module adding OPC UA Server and MQTT Publisher functionality.
+Softing´s **dataFEED edgeConnector Allen-Bradley PLC** is a containerized EtherNET/IP CIP connectivity module adding OPC UA Server and MQTT Publisher/Subscriber functionality.

-It is possible to connect up to 20 Modbus TCP compatible devices.
+It is possible to connect up to 20 ControlLogix and/or CompactLogix (CLX) PLCs.
+The Namespace configuration is created simply browsing the variables of the PLC.

 ## Supported Operating Systems

-**dataFEED edgeConnector Modbus** can be used on any Docker host that can execute Linux Docker containers based on an x86_64 architecture.
+**dataFEED edgeConnector Allen-Bradley PLC** can be used on any Docker host that can execute Linux Docker containers based on an x86_64, ARM64, as well as ARM32 architecture.

 ## Default Settings

 The default settings are described at the [Default Settings page](../common/defaults.md).

-## Running **dataFEED edgeConnector Modbus**
+## Running **dataFEED edgeConnector Allen-Bradley PLC**

-In order to run **dataFEED edgeConnector Modbus** a working Docker environment is required.
+In order to run **dataFEED edgeConnector Allen-Bradley PLC** a working Docker environment is required.
 For Docker installation instructions please refer to the [official Docker installation documentation](https://docs.docker.com/install/)